nitin42/linkify-markdown/README.md

 ## Usage

-To use this tool, you will need to provide a `repository` relative to which references will be added.
-To provide a `repository`, you can add these fields to your `package.json` file:
+To use this tool, you will need to add a `repository` relative to which references will be added.
+To add a `repository`, you can add these fields to your `package.json` file:

 ```json
 {